iifl-logo

 9. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Managements Discussion and Analysis Report, as stipulated under Regulation 34 of the SEBI (Listing Obligations and Disclosures Requirements) Regulations, 2015 forming part of this report, has been attached to this Report.
+Managements Discussion and Analysis Report, as stipulated under Regulation 34 of the SEBI (Listing Obligations and Disclosures Requirements) Regulations 2015 forming part of this report, has been attached to this Report.

 10. FINANCIAL STATEMENTS

-The Audited Financial Statements of the Company, which form a part of this Annual Report, have been prepared pursuant to Regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, in accordance with the provisions of the Companies Act, 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014.
+The Audited Annual Standalone Financial Statements of the Company, which form a part of this Annual Report, have been prepared pursuant to Regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, in accordance with the provisions of the Companies Act, 2013, read with Rule 7 of the Companies (Accounts) Rules, 2014.

 Audited annual consolidated financial statements forming part of the Annual Report have been prepared in accordance with Companies Act, 2013, Indian Accounting Standards (Ind AS) 110 - ‘Consolidated Financial Statements and Indian Accounting Standards (Ind AS) 28 - ‘Investments in Associates and Joint Ventures and all other Ind AS provisions as may be applicable, notified under Section 133 of Companies Act, 2013 read with Companies (Indian Accounting Standards) Rules, 2015 and as amended from time to time.

-11. SUBSIDIARIES, JOINT VENTURES AND ASSOCIATE COMPANIES Your Company has the following subsidiaries:
+11. SUBSIDIARIES, JOINT VENTURES AND ASSOCIATE COMPANIES

 Direct Subsidiary